AntonovAlexander/activecore/README.md

 MLIP-based codes for RISC-V CPU cores are located at /designs/activecore/riscv.
 All the cores function in hardware (however, exaustive testing is in progress).

-Previously, mainline working projects were based on CPUs with DLX architecture (codes available, but not supported now).
+Previously, mainline working projects were based on CPUs with DLX architecture.

 At the moment, I use Eclipse IDE to build the C++ shared library.
 Shell-based build flow will be provided later.